Takeaways from Attorney General Merrick Garland's Senate Judiciary Committee hearing

 Garland says he has not interfered in Biden probe

-Garland said Wednesday that he will not interfere with the Delaware US attorney's ongoing investigation into Hunter Biden that is focused on taxes and other issues.
+Garland stressed that he will not interfere with the Delaware US attorney's ongoing investigation into Hunter Biden that is focused on taxes and other issues.

 "I have pledged not to interfere with that investigation, and I have carried through on my pledge," Garland said, responding to questions from Republican Sen. Chuck Grassley on the probe.